-A varied landscape with different small biotopes is sustaining a wide range of ecosystem services.
+An important ecosystem service from grazing animals is food production.
+A varied landscape with different small biotopes is also sustaining a wide range of ecosystem services.
 Many of the red listed species are tied to the agricultural landscape, particularly grasslands, heathlands and shrubs (Sandström et al., 2015).
 Besides providing the necessary ecosystems to sustain the regulating and supporting ecosystem services necessary for food production, e.g. pollination by bees, a varied landscape provides predator insects important for pest control which reduces pesticide costs.
-The economic value of insect pollination in the EU is more than €14 billion per year.
 It has also been shown that heterogenous agricultural landscapes are valued higher in terms of esthetical and cultural attributes by the Swedish population (Hasund et al., 2009).